apache/accumulo-website/pages/contact-us.md

 The Accumulo project follows the standard ASF vulnerability handling process as outlined at [ASF Security Team](https://www.apache.org/security/#asf-security-team)

-An overview the process is:
+An overview of the process is:
 - The reporter reports the vulnerability privately to Accumulo community by sending an email to `private@accumulo.apache.org` or the ASF Security Team  `security@apache.org`.
 - The Accumulo project works privately with the reporter to resolve the vulnerability.